tellor-io/disputable-values-monitor/README.md

 To edit the chains you want to monitor:
 1. Initialize telliot configuration
 Run `poetry run telliot config init`
-** Note **: You may see an error with this command, such as `Could not connect to RPC endpoint...`.
+You may see an error with this command, such as `Could not connect to RPC endpoint...`.
 This is expected, and you can ignore it.

 This will create a file called `~/telliot/endpoints.yaml`, where you can list and configure the chains and endpoints you want to monitor.
 You will need a chain_id, network name, provider name, and a url for an endpoint.
 You must at least enter a mainnet endpoint, along with any other chains you want to monitor.
 You also must delete any chains you do not want to monitor.